An Adventure into the Urban Heart of Red Mother Russia

 The Moscow Park of Achievements: the Central Pavilion's display of Soviet iconography.

 The Moscow Park of Achievements: the incredible Soviet embellishments atop the Pavilion of Ukraine.

 Kremlin towers and golden onion domes.

 The Church of the Spilled Blood.
 It has, since it's completion in 1907, has been used as a morgue for death-starved Russians in WWII as well as a warehouse for vegetables.
-It intentionally resembles the internationally recognisable St Basil's in Moscow.
+It intentionally resembles Saint Basil's in Moscow.

 The Hermitage Museum viewed from across the River Neva.